-A dissertation, or thesis, is the product of a PhD student’s research and is presented at a disputation (defence), where the opponent (a senior researcher with expertise in the relevant research field) critiques the work.
-The dissertation has also been reviewed by the PhD student’s supervisor and is graded by an examining committee.
+A dissertation, or thesis, is the product of a doctoral student’s research and is presented at a disputation (defence), where the opponent (a senior researcher with expertise in the relevant research field) critiques the work.
+The dissertation has also been reviewed by the doctoral student’s supervisor and is graded by an examining committee.

 There are two kinds of dissertations.
 A compilation thesis consists of separately published articles with an introduction and a summary.
 A monograph thesis consists of a longer, unified text.

 BooksScholarly books are usually published by international research-oriented publishing houses.
 A monograph is a book written by a single author (or a small team of authors) on a specific topic.
 An anthology is compiled by an editor and consists of different contributions or chapters by separate authors.